 Or use our contact form

-When installing in Operating Theatres we use a configuration designed especially to address the particular needs of Surgeons and other theatre staff.
-This configuration we call a 'locking interlock system' (explained here).
+When installing in Operating Theatres a configuration designed especially to address the particular needs of Surgeons and other theatre staff is used.
+This configuration called a 'locking interlock system' (explained here).
 As well as performing interlock functions the system will automatically switch the illuminated laser warning signs.

 Please contact our sales department with details of the operating theatre size, number of doors etc, and we will be pleased to offer a quotation for supply, installation and commissioning.